bsmeding/bsmeding.github.io/docs/about.md

+---
+title: About Bart Smeding
+tags:
+  - about
+  - profile
+  - automation
+---

 # Who is Bart Smeding?

+![Profile Picture](images/bartsmeding3.jpg)

 ## Network and Infrastructure Automation Specialist

-Who is Bart?
-Bart Smeding is a seasoned network and infrastructure automation specialist with over 25 years of experience in Microsoft infrastructure, network specialist in enterprise and datacenter network infrastructures and more than 10 years of experience in the field of infra automation.
-He has a deep understanding of Ansible, Network Automation (NA), DevOps, Python, CI/CD, and writing Ansible roles.
-Bart's expertise lies in building robust automation platforms that seamlessly onboard both brownfield and greenfield networks, ensuring seamless integration with existing systems.
+Bart Smeding is a seasoned network and infrastructure automation specialist with over 25 years of experience in Microsoft infrastructure and enterprise/datacenter networks, and more than 10 years in infrastructure automation.
+He has a deep understanding of **Ansible**, **Network Automation (NA)**, **DevOps**, **Python**, **CI/CD**, and writing Ansible roles.
+Bart's expertise lies in building robust automation platforms that seamlessly onboard both brownfield and greenfield networks, ensuring smooth integration with existing systems.

-![Profile Picture](images/bartsmeding3.jpg)
+---

-### Core Competencies:
+## Core Competencies

 - **Ansible**
 - **Network / Infrastructure Automation** (Primary Focus)
 - **DevOps**
-- **Python (Network Programming)** (Extensive Experience)
+- **Python (Network Programming)**
 - **CI/CD**
 - **Writing Ansible Roles**